 New Mobility Mentor Training Programme

-Mobility Mentor training consists of four separate modules which must all be undertaken in order to become a fully trained Mobility Mentor and be able to deliver the AHDB Healthy Feet Programme.
+Mobility Mentor training consists of two separate parts which both must be undertaken in order to become a fully trained Mobility Mentor and be able to deliver the AHDB Healthy Feet Programme.

 The Course Tutors

 Nick Bell, Owen Atkinson and Sara Pedersen have many years experience between them in herd lameness control.
 They have recently been in charge of revamping the Healthy Feet Programme and developing the new HFLite approach and are recognised

 nationally and internationally for their expertise in this field.
 They are all experienced trainers and their workshops are engaging, popular and fun.

 Key Learning Outcomes

 On completion of all four modules, delegates will: